 If you are deployed, you can apply for a consent to let where you will be able to rent out your main residential property to paying tenants on your existing mortgage.
-You can do this without having to apply to change your mortgage to a buy to let mortgage.
+You can do this without having to apply to change military mortgages to a buy to let mortgage.

 You can approach your lender and ask for a consent to let period and they will either agree or disagree depending on the situation.
 You must make the monthly repayments on your mortgage or your home may end up repossessed.

 Brokers will help you with gathering your documentation and making sure you have a strong application before approaching a mortgage lender.
 They have access to lender exclusive deals too and can often access lower interest rates.
-Brokers are authorised and regulated by the Financial Conduct Authority too and are qualified to give you the advice that you need.
+Military mortgage brokers are authorised and regulated by the Financial Conduct Authority too and are qualified to give you the advice that you need.

-As a serving member of HM Forces your situation can be unique and you may have specific requirements from your mortgage to ensure you are comfortable financially.
-A mortgage broker can listen to your needs and find the right product for you and make sure you understand your commitments along the way.
+As a serving member of HM Forces your situation can be unique and you may have specific requirements when searching for military mortgages to ensure you are comfortable financially.
+Our military mortgages brokers can listen to your needs and find the right product for you and make sure you understand your commitments along the way.